shrutiebony/shrutiebony/README.md

 ---

 ###  About Me
 I’m a **Software Engineer** with a passion for **backend systems, applied AI, and data science**.
-With 3 years of industry experience in **Spring Boot, FastAPI, Apache Kafka, GraphQL, MongoDB and REST APIs**, and currently pursuing my **Master’s in Software Engineering (Data Science specialization) at San Jose State University**, I love building scalable, resilient systems and experimenting with technologies to create POCs to analyse technical debt or that can be scaled later on into enterprise applications.
+With 3 years of industry experience in **Spring Boot, FastAPI, Apache Kafka, GraphQL, MongoDB and REST APIs**, and currently pursuing my **Master’s in Software Engineering (Data Science specialization) at San Jose State University**, I love building scalable, resilient systems and experimenting with technologies that push boundaries.

 I’ve worked on everything from optimizing enterprise code to building **multi-agent AI systems**, and I thrive when solving problems that combine **scalable enterprise systems with AI**.